17. Data Processing Agreement

 iv – The Processor complies with reasonable instructions notified to it in advance by the Customer with respect to the processing of the Personal Data;

-8.1 Scope – The processing is limited to as permitted in this agreement.
+8.1.
+Scope – The processing is limited to as permitted in the agreement between the parties for the provision of services by the Service Provider .

-8.4 Types of Personal Data – Surveillance and security related data that includes the identity or identifiers of individuals.
-Data processed may include names, job titles, visual images, personal appearance and behaviours, criminal offence data.
+8.4.
+Types of Personal Data – Surveillance and security related data that includes the identity or identifiers of individuals.
+Data processed may include names, job titles, personal appearance and behaviours, visual images and criminal offence data.